php-standard-library/docs/components/channel/README.md

     Receives a message from the channel, waiting if the channel is empty.

-    If the channel is empty, this method waits until there is a message.
+    If the channel is empty, this method waits until there is a message. <br />
-    If the channel is closed and empty, this method throws `Channel\Exception\ClosedChannelException`.
+    If the channel is closed and empty, this method throws `Channel\Exception\ClosedChannelException`. <br />

     ```php
     use Psl;